quidphp/core/README.md

     - [Redirection](src/Row/Redirection.php) - Class to work with a row of the redirection table
     - [Session](src/Row/Session.php) - Class to work with a row of the session table
     - [User](src/Row/User.php) - Class for a row of the user table
+    - [_emailModel](src/Row/_emailModel.php) - Trait with methods relative to sending emails from models
     - [_log](src/Row/_log.php) - Trait that adds log-related methods to a row
-    - [_new](src/Row/_new.php) - Trait that grants access to some methods which allows creating rows statically
     - [_queue](src/Row/_queue.php) - Trait that adds queuing-related methods to a row
 - [Rows](src/Rows.php) - Extended class for a collection of many rows within a same table
 - [Service](src/Service)